 Eventually, your last-minute frantic action pays off: The work gets done!

 This way of getting things done gives you a false sense of confidence.
 It makes you believe that you can get any job done, regardless of how late you start.
 The thrill of achieving something that seemed so impossible—like creating an entire presentation for an important meeting in just one night—gives you an unforgettable high.
 You feel proud, relieved (and probably exhausted).
 But you did it!
-And maybe you can do it again ... and when you think you are able to get anything done, regardless of how late you start, you have no motivation—no reason—to stop procrastinating
+And maybe you can do it again... and when you think you are able to get anything done, regardless of how late you start, you have no motivation—no reason—to stop procrastinating

 Procrastination means waiting till the last minute to get things done.
 But that only works when you know when the "last minute" is.
 Without a clearly defined and well-established deadline, you risk never getting the task done.
-Of course, not everything we have to or want to do come with deadlines.
+Of course, not everything we have to or want to do comes with deadlines.

 Consider life goals.
 Life goals have no deadlines.
 Early in our lives, there are some rough deadlines.
-People expect us to start crawling by 10 months, and start talking by about 24 months.
-We're supposed to start primary school at about age 6 and finish high school by around 18.
+People expect us to start crawling by 10 months and to start talking by about 24 months.
+We're supposed to start primary school at about age six and finish high school by around 18.
 And at least some of us have to come to terms with the fact that our parents won’t be supporting us financially forever, so we know that at that point, we need to get a job.

 Later in life, the deadlines get even looser.
 No one tells you exactly when you should start dating, for example, or what age is too late to marry.
 With more idiosyncratic goals, like taking the next step in your career, starting your own business, writing a book, learning French, becoming a mentor, or helping a charity, the deadlines are non-existent.
 No deadline means no pressure.
 No pressure means no action.
 And no action means no goal.